dar-io/dario.tv/_posts/2017-11-12-videos-of-the-day-promo.markdown

         Image: /assets/img/news-stream-promo/Ten_to_Watch_original promo.png

+  - Theme-Classes: block-mb block-mt bg-snow
+    H3-Heading: Design Process
+    Description:
+      - H4-Heading: <span class="text-secondary">In a nutshell my design process is...</span>
+      - H4-Heading: Observe <span class="text-secondary">→</span> Think <span class="text-secondary">→</span> Make <span class="text-secondary">→</span> Test <span class="text-secondary">→</span> Repeat <span class="text-secondary">∞</span>

+  - Theme-Classes: block-mt bg-gray-100
+    Description:
+      - H4-Heading: <span class="text-secondary">Design Process → Observe.</span>
+      - H4-Heading: Observe the data and discover what are the user pain points
+      - Paragraph: 'The business analyst collected the data around the performance of VotD and we identified possible user pain points:'
+      - Paragraph: The number of users consuming Videos of the Day is low, but those who visit VotD consume more videos than the average user.
+      - Paragraph: Users are also not exploring the full package of videos.
+The further a video is from the beginning of the carousel, less video views it gets.
+    Media:
+      - Layout-Classes: mt-4 align-content-center col-sm-12 mb-4
+        Image: /assets/img/news-stream-promo/VotD-carousel-engagement@4x.png

   - Theme-Classes: block-mt bg-snow
-    H3-Heading: The Approach
     Description:
+      - H4-Heading: <span class="text-secondary">Design Process → Think.</span>
       - H4-Heading: The Three Amigos — Kick off session with UX, BA and Developers
       - Paragraph: |
-           At the outset of the project, we agreed that it was essential for myself  (UX), a Business Analyst, an iOS and Android Developer to collaborate in building a shared understanding, on how we could deliver improvements to Videos of the Day and the BBC Stories promo.
+           From the outset of the project, myself  (UX), a Business Analyst, an iOS and Android developer collaborated in building a shared understanding, on how we could deliver improvements to Videos of the Day and the BBC Stories promo.
+We questioned or selfs:
-      - Paragraph: |
-          To improve the click-through rate into the Videos of the Day and BBC Stories experiences, we devised three hypothesis:
+      - Paragraph: <strong>How might we get more people watching more Videos of the Day?</strong>
+      - H4-Heading: 'We devised three hypothesis:'
     O-List:
       - Bullet: <strong><i>If</i></strong> we display the number of videos in the package next to a <i>watch</i> CTA,  <strong><i>then</i></strong> more users will tap on the promo, scroll further down the package and watch more videos, <strong><i>because</i></strong> they will know how many videos are in the package.